charrmint/Rep-Pilot/docs/schema.md

 - This is a one-to-many relationship from `workout_templates` to `workout_template_exercises`.
 - The same `template_id` appears in multiple rows, one row per planned exercise block.
 - Position should be unique per template.
+- An exercise should appear only once per template in the MVP.

 ### `workout_sessions`